Eschatologue/CM_wiki/docs/class/magus/index.md

 ### Level 5: Spellsight

-As a Magic action, you can awaken your senses to the presence of magic within 30 feet as if you had cast [:spell-lv1: Detect Magic].
+As a **:rsc-a: Magic**{ .rsc } action, you can awaken your senses to the presence of magic within 30 feet as if you had cast [:spell-lv1: Detect Magic].
 While this sense is active, you can touch an object and gain knowledge as if you had cast [:spell-lv1: Identify].
 This special sense requires your Concentration, and it lasts for 1 minute.

 You can use this feature a number of times equal to your Intelligence modifier (minimum of once), and you regain all expended uses when you finish a Long Rest.